It’s normal to experience hair shedding. In fact, according to scientists, you lose about 100 hairs per day.

 Will I be bald when I begin to lose my hair?

 Not necessarily.
 Some form of hair loss will always lead to baldness, but not all conditions.
 Some hair shedding is just normal.

 Should I rush to the doctor the moment I discover I‘m losing my hair?

 Only if its unexplainably massive hair loss.
 You will need to know what is causing it.
 If you are losing a lot of hair, visit the dermatologist.

-Chemicals and Shampooing the Hair Causes Hairless.
+Chemicals and Shampooing the Hair Causes hairlessness.
 Is This True?

-No, it’s not true.
-The chemicals will remove the weak hair that is ready to shed.
+Generally speaking, the answer is no. The chemicals will sometimes remove the weak hair that is ready to shed.

 However, if you experience burns, you may experience hair loss.